LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 - **Enable Type Text:** Enables Type Text support in the lab.

 - **Show Virtual Machine Power Options:** Checking this box enables virtual machine power options to be available to users.

-- **Require Hyper-V Enhanced Controller:** Checking this box requires the user to use the Hyper-V Enhanced controller to work in the lab.
-If this box is checked, users will not be able to use any other machine remote controllers.
-Note that the Hyper-V enhanced controller only allows one user to access the lab at a time.

 - **Save/Cancel Options:**